jonathandw743/bevy_input_prompts/README.md

 - Testing different gamepad brand detection
 - Testing mappings for different controllers
-  - Switch
-  - Switch 2
-  - PlayStation
-  - Playdate
-  - and more
 - Testing different keyboard locales (for `Key` and `KeyboardInput` not `KeyCode`).